 Located in Guthrie Ambulatory Health Care Clinic, this area is

 with the Managed Care Support Contractor, civilian provider relations and

 other projects related to obtaining and analyzing the need for provider

-services within and outside the military health care
+services within and outside the military health care system.
+Assistance in

 The Medical Records section falls under the Patient Administration

 Division (PAD).
 Medical Records are the property of the United States

 Government and are maintained for the benefit of the patient.
 The Medical

 Records section and Release of Information staff have the responsibility for